-- All students arriving late to school need to stop at the office to get a tardy slip before proceeding to class. - All tardies will be marked unexcused.
-The office will change it to "excused" with the following proper documentation: - Note from doctor or therapist. - Advanced notice by email from parents sent to htoffice@hilleltorah.org at least one day in advance explaining the anticipated lateness. - Inclement weather (for people in the farther suburbs, outside Skokie, Evanston, Lincolnwood and WRP) - K-4 Students: - After 2 tardies in a calendar month, parents will receive an automated email each time their child is late that month.
-The count is reset at the beginning of a calendar month.
+- All students arriving late to school (after 7:55 for grades 7-8 and after 8:20 for grades K-6) need to stop at the office to get a tardy slip before proceeding to class. - All tardies will be marked unexcused.
+The office will change it to "excused" with the following documentation: - o A note from a doctor or healthcare professional. - o Advanced notice by email from parents sent to attendance@hilleltorah.org at least one day in advance explaining the anticipated lateness. - o Inclement weather (for people in the farther suburbs, outside Skokie, Evanston, Lincolnwood and WRP)

+K-4 Students:

-• After 3 tardies in a calendar month, teachers and/or administration will reach out to parents to discuss the issue and create a plan for the child to arrive on time daily.
-If the problem persists, parents will be invited for a meeting with administration.
+- o After 2 tardies in a calendar month, parents will receive an automated email each time their child is late that month.
+The count is reset at the beginning of each calendar month. - o After 3 tardies in a calendar month, teachers and/or administration will reach out to parents to discuss the issue and create a plan for the child to arrive on time daily.
+If the problem persists, parents will be invited for a meeting with the administration.

-• Middle School Students:
+Middle School Students:

-- After 2 tardies in a calendar month, parents will receive an automated email each time their child is late that month. - After 3 tardies in a month, including any subsequent tardies that month, the student will receive an after-school detention.
+- o After 2 tardies in a calendar month, parents will receive an automated email each time their child is late that month. - o After 3 tardies in a month, including any subsequent tardies that month, the student will receive an after-school detention.
 Parents will receive an automated notification email.
 Middle School after-school detentions are served on Tuesday and Thursday afternoons from 4:10 4:45.
-The child will be expected to be present for the next after-school detention date, so please make plans accordingly. - The count is reset at the beginning of the next calendar month.
+The child will be expected to be present for the next after-school detention date, so please make plans accordingly. - o The count is reset at the beginning of the next calendar month.

-Absences-updated
+Absences